 Meanwhile, this full-scale hanging platform model was too big to take on the road, so I designed and built my own tabletop model using foamcore as the hanging platform (now actually the lid of a box) and trigonometry to measure the lengths of the strings for the stars to make the final model more accurate.
 I took this model to several conferences and presented it, but over the years the tape yellowed and lost its adhesion and there were new stars (brown dwarfs) discovered.
 The positions of all the stars were more accurately measured by the Hipparcos and Gaia space probes, so that my model was falling apart and needed to be upgraded.

 This past summer of 2020, my astrobiology class spent a week building a new tabletop model.
-We used the Wikipedia article on the nearby starts (so much easier than the first time) and teams created a spreadsheet to calculate the scale distances to hang the stars in the model using trig functions.
-They drew in scales on the model calculated where to poke the holes in the top foamcore.
+We used the Wikipedia article on the nearby stars (so much easier than the first time) and teams created a spreadsheet to calculate the scale distances needed to hang the stars in the model using trig functions.
+They drew in scales on the model and calculated where to poke the holes in the top foamcore.
 Other teams measured the strings, or created the labels, or painted the wooden beads.
 Then teams of three students each came up and hung one star system at a time in the model, starting with Sol and moving outward.
 We used a scale of one light year equals 2.5 cm.
 Now I have the model stored in my room and use it for every astronomy class.
 This summer my astronomy students built scale 3D models of various constellations, which is an easier activity as I only have them hang the most prominent 6-8 stars.

 This quest to find out the names and positions of the nearby stars has served me well, as it has led to many opportunities to teach other teachers and students about the night sky.
 At the time I started this in 1993 no one was really talking about the nearby stars; then the first exoplanets were discovered such as Beta Pictoris b and the 55 Cancri system.
 Now it has become a hot topic.
 I have published other lesson plans for how to measure the distances to stars using parallax or my constellation in a box activity previously on this site.